China says it has agreed with U.S. to cancel tariffs in phases

 “The trade war started with tariffs, and should end with the cancellation of tariffs,” Gao told a regular news briefing.

-The proportion of tariffs cancelled for both sides to reach a “phase one” deal must be the same, but the number to be cancelled can be negotiated, he added, without elaborating.
+The proportion of tariffs canceled for both sides to reach a “phase one” deal must be the same, but the number to be canceled can be negotiated, he added, without elaborating.

 “In the past two weeks, the lead negotiators from both sides have had serious and constructive discussions on resolving various core concerns appropriately,” Gao said.